ugurhasan/project-blog-platform/README.md

 ## Installation instructions

-You need to install Node.js, Java 17+ and PostgreSQL.
+You need to install Node.js, Java 17+(Im using 17) and PostgreSQL.

 I will show you step-by-step how to install these to run app.